 The quality of life you get from living in San Diego, California, is second to none.
-All of that sunny weather does come at a price, though, as this Southern California city is one of the more expensive places to live around the country.
+All of that sunny weather does come at a price, though, as this Southern California city is one of the more expensive places to live in the country.

 There are a few things to note before writing off the average cost of living in San Diego.
 While prices may be higher for things like housing, you may be making a higher salary while living here, too.
 The minimum wage is double that of the federal wage, and the median household income is higher than the national average.